Child Pornography & Internet Crimes Defense Attorney

 - Cyber stalking

-- Soliciting sexual acts of a minor
+- Soliciting sexual acts from a minor

 - Internet gambling